jamesbrignull/jamesbrignull/README.md

 ## Hi there 👋, I'm James and I'm a Web Developer.
 - 🌱 I’m currently learning...
 Node.js
-- 🤔 I’m looking for... a mentor on my full-stack journey
+- 🤔 I’m looking for... web dev opportunities
 - 😄 Pronouns: ...
 He/Him
 - 🥝 Fun fact: ...
 Kiwis are delicious (even with the skin on)!